 While Marten de Roon screens the defence and Wijnaldum puts in the hard yards, Frenkie de Jong is very much the metronome that keeps this Dutch side ticking.
 Since debuting against Peru in September 2018, he’s become a regular presence on the international stage, winning 30 caps to date, and is arguably Oranje’s most important player due to his press resistance.
 De Jong’s ability to recycle possession cannot be understated and recently under De Boer, he’s taken on a more creative role.

 De Jong’s dream move to Barcelona — following an incredible final season with Ajax — has not been wholly straightforward, but no one can accuse him of not putting in the work.
 More often than not he is the one wearing Blaugrana colours that’s complemented by supporters and media alike.
 Recently celebrating his 24th birthday, the Arkel-born midfielder is already considered the best in his position.
 And there’s no question he holds the key to Oranje’s chances this summer.

 No one shone more in Oranje’s qualifying campaign than Memphis Depay, who reinvented himself under Ronald Koeman to devastating effect.
 Having emerged at PSV Eindhoven as a modern wide forward, Depay followed then Dutch national team boss Louis van Gaal to Manchester United, but his time at Old Trafford was disappointing, to say the least.
 After resurrecting his career at Lyon, the former Sparta Rotterdam youth prospect, now converted into a ‘false nine’, brought that newfound swag to the international stage.
 Across six Euro 2020 qualification games, he bagged six goals and created a further eight making him the Netherlands’ undisputed ‘MVP’.

-Depay’s second wind naturally led to speculation linking him with a move away from southern France, most notably last summer after Koeman inherited the Camp Nou dugout, but a switch to Barcelona never transpired.
+Depay’s second wind naturally led to speculation linking him with a move away from southern France, most notably last summer after Koeman inherited the Camp Nou dugout, but a switch to Barcelona never transpired (until now).
 Understandably disappointed, Depay has been nothing but professional since in trying to push Lyon towards Champions League qualification (albeit without success).
 The former United man netted 20 times, making 2020/21 his most prolific league campaign.